lwang-astro/PeTar/README.md

 ./configure --prefix=/home/username/tools
 ```

-If the code has been previously installed and the executable file (`petar`) is already in the `$PATH` environment, configure will automatically use the same directory for installation.
+If PeTar has been previously installed and the executable file (`petar`) is already in the `$PATH` environment, configure will automatically use the same directory for installation.

-##### Modifying MPI Parallelization Options
+#### Modifying MPI Parallelization Options

 To enable or disable MPI parallelization, use the following command:
 ```